Section508Coordinators/Dev-Auto-Pipeline-Ex/ci-cd-setup-from-scratch.md

 Log into your AWS console, navigate to S3, and begin the process of creating a new bucket to store your generated site and reports.

+> For simplicity sake - we're going to make an assumption in these
+> directions that your S3 bucket operations all happen in the
+> US-East-1 region.
+If your bucket is not in this region, there are
+> additional steps that may be required.

 - Click 'Create Bucket'
 - You can accept the defaults unless you have specific requirements that would dictate otherwise